UMMS-Biocore/dolphinnext/docs/_build/html/_sources/dolphinNext/run.rst.txt

 * **HTML Viewer:**

 You can easily embed html content in to our report section by using HTML viewer.
-Please check the example for FastQC output at below:
+Please check the example for MultiQC output at below:

 .. image:: dolphinnext_images/report_html.png
     :align: center